emkeyen/postman-to-jmx/README.md

 # Postman to JMeter Converter

 This Python3 script converts your Postman API collections into JMeter test plans.
-It handles request bodies, headers, URL details and integrates Postman collection and environment variables.

-#### Handles:
+It handles:

 * **Request bodies:** Raw JSON, x-www-form-urlencoded.
 * **Headers:** All your custom headers.